Fraccs/Fraccs/README.md

-- 👋 Hi, my name is Aliprandi Francesco
+- 👋 Hi, my name is Aliprandi Francesco, i'm an IT student in my 4th year of high school.
-- 👀 I’m interested in Information Technology and programming
+- 👀 Programming skills: C programming (pointers/memory allocation), C++ OOP, Python Basics.
-- 🌱 I’m currently learning C++/C++CLI development
+- 🌱 Currently learning: C++CLI (.NET framework) and Java development.
-- 📫 How to reach me: <aliprandifrancesco@gmail.com>
+- 📫 Reach me: <aliprandifrancescopp@gmail.com>

 <!---a
 Fraxxone/Fraxxone is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.